robertoestivill/densinator/README.md

 Densinator is a Bash script, that scans your current directory looking for image files, and generates the drawables for all Android densities.

-Densinator requires [ImageMagick](http://www.imagemagick.org/script/binary-releases.php) to be installed and correctly configured.
+Densinator requires the following libraries to be installed and available on `$PATH`

+- [ImageMagick](http://www.imagemagick.org/script/binary-releases.php) for image size manipulation
+- [pngquant](https://pngquant.org/) for PNG size optimization

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-Densinator-green.svg?style=flat)](https://android-arsenal.com/details/1/2535)